Wind chill watch

-A wind chill watch was a weather watch formerly issued by the National Weather Service of the United States when the wind chill could reach dangerous levels within the next 12 to 48 hours; as of October 2024 it has been re-named "extreme cold watch."
+A wind chill watch was a weather watch formerly issued by the National Weather Service of the United States when the wind chill could reach dangerous levels within the next 12 to 48 hours; as of October 2024 it has been renamed "extreme cold watch."
 The exact definition required to issue a watch varies from state to state or from National Weather Service county warning areas to another, but if forecasters believe conditions are favorable for life-threatening wind chills meeting local criteria, a watch will be issued.
 People going outside should plan to protect themselves against hypothermia and frostbite.
-In October 2024, the "wind chill watch" and "wind chill warning" were, among other changes, re-named in-favor of a "simplified" naming scheme.
+In October 2024, the "wind chill watch" and "wind chill warning" were, among other changes, renamed in-favor of a "simplified" naming scheme.

 Example

 The following is an example of a wind chill watch issued by the National Weather Service office in Detroit, Michigan.